 A discussion on Managing Introverts

-As part of the weekly radio show “Activate Your Introvert” I interviewed Gina Gardiner.
+This episode of the weekly radio show “Activate Your Introvert”” features a discussion with Gina Gardiner.
 Gina is well known for her leadership expertise and illuminates the way for enlightened leaders to create a more profitable & meaningful mission.
 Here’s our discussion on leadership and managing introverts.

 Managing meetings to make things happen